bablokb/circuitpython-serial-tft/Readme.md

 Notes
 -----

-Some settings are sticky across a software reset:

-  - rotation
-  - text-size
-  - text-color
-  - brightness

-POR (power on reset) will truly reset the display.

 The driver does not implement the full API, since some of the API-calls don't make sense in the context of Python.